Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods

 We generate a dataset of signals $s$ by adding noise to the $\tanh$ function with random scaling and offset.
-With the first 10 time steps as inputs (i.e., trajectory history), we train a long short-term memory RNN to predict the next 10 time steps (i.e., future trajectory).
-This is visualized as the green and blue lines respectively in Figure~\ref{fig:prediction example}.
-Suppose, based on contextual knowledge, we know \emph{a priori} that the signal will eventually, beyond the next ten time steps, be in the interval $[0.4, 0.6]$.
-Specifically, the signal will satisfy $\phi = \lozenge\, \square_{[0,5]} \, (s > 0.4 \, \wedge \, s < 0.6)$.
-We can leverage knowledge of $\phi$ by rolling out the RNN model over a longer horizon, beyond what is provided in the training data, and apply the robustness loss on the rolled-out signal $s^{(i)}$ corresponding to the input $x^{(i)}$.
-We use \eqref{eq:loss function with robustness regularization} as the loss function where $\mathcal{L}_0$ is the mean square error reconstruction loss over the first ten predicted time steps, and $\mathcal{L}_\rho=\sum_i\mathrm{ReLU}(-\rho(s^{(i)}, \phi))$ is the total amount of violations over the extended roll-out.
+Illustrated in Figure~\ref{fig:rnn arch}, we design an LSTM encoder that takes the first 10 time steps as inputs (i.e., trajectory history).
+The encoder is connected with an LSTM decoder network that predicts the next 10 time steps (i.e., future trajectory).
+Note, the time steps are of size $\Delta t = 0.1$.
+Suppose, based on contextual knowledge, we know \emph{a priori} that the signal will eventually, beyond the next ten time steps captured in the data, be in the interval $[0.4, 0.6]$.
+Specifically, the signal will satisfy $\phi = \lozenge\, \square_{[0,1]} \, (s > 0.4 \, \wedge \, s < 0.6)$.
+We can leverage knowledge of $\phi$ by rolling out the RNN model over an extended time horizon beyond what is provided in the training data, and apply the robustness loss on the rolled-out signal $s^{(i)}$ corresponding to the input $x^{(i)}$.
+We use \eqref{eq:loss function with robustness regularization} as the loss function where $\mathcal{L}_0$ is the mean square error reconstruction loss over the first ten predicted time steps, and $\mathcal{L}_\mathrm{STL}=\sum_i\mathrm{ReLU}(-\rho(s^{(i)}, \phi))$ is the total amount of violations over the extended roll-out.
 With $\gamma = 0.1$, Figure~\ref{fig:prediction example} illustrates that with STL robustness regularization, the RNN model can successfully predict the next ten time steps and also achieve the desired long-term behavior despite being only trained on short-horizon data.